Elections 2023

-This year, three positions in the Governing Council are up for (re-)election and seek nominations: two candidates to serve as members-at-large on the Governing Council and one student to serve as the student member.
+This year, three positions in the Governing Council are up for re-election and seek nominations.
+We are looking for three candidates to serve as members-at-large on the Governing Council.
 Eligible nominees for members-at-large need to have been NANAS members for two consecutive years.
-The student member must be a current NANAS member.

-Electronic voting will begin shortly and will remain open for 30 days.
-Everyone who has been a member in 2022 will be eligible to vote.
+We will accept the nomination of a fellow NANAS member or self-nomination until December 16.
+Electronic voting will begin shortly after and will remain open for 30 days.
+Everyone who has been a member in 2023 will be eligible to vote.

 Terms of Service (from the NANAS bylaws)